Talk, Look & Listen

 Update Your Status

 Let your friends and family know you're safe.
 Provide an update on your personal social media accounts.
-If a disaster is large enough, reunification tools such as Facebook Safety Check and Red Cross Safe & Well will allow you to provide your status and location.
+Use Red Cross Safe & Well to provide your status and location and check up on loved ones.

 Tune In With an AM/FM Radio